mozilla/glean/docs/user/pings/index.md

 Applications can also define and send their own [custom pings](custom.md).

+There is also a [high-level overview](ping-schedules-and-timings.html) of how the `metrics` and `baseline` pings relate and the timings they record.

 ## Ping sections

 There are two standard metadata sections that are added to most pings, in addition to their core metrics and events content (which are described in [Adding new metrics](../adding-new-metrics.md)).